 As with all sports and activities, a huge part of whether we enjoy a class or not comes down to who is leading it.
-Married couple Daniel and Helen know how to put a cracking class together and they deliver it brilliantly.
-Their way of teaching is engaging and keeps students interested and informed throughout; with each movement demonstrated, whether it be a block, a punch or a kick, they also explain why and how it works best in a self-defence situation.
+Founder Helen know’s how to put a cracking class together and delivers it brilliantly.
+Her way of teaching is engaging and keeps students interested and informed throughout; with each movement demonstrated, whether it be a block, a punch or a kick, she also explains why and how it works best in a self-defence situation.
 It gives what you’re doing purpose when you understand it entirely.
-What also struck me is the rapport they have built with the children who attend.
+What also struck me is the rapport the instructors have built with the children who attend.
 Whilst setting up the class, I noticed how they were talking to their students about their day at school, showing interest in them as individuals.
 They have earned the respect of their students because they not only teach the principles of CKD, they genuinely model them as people.
 They are the kind of people I would encourage my children to spend time with learning CKD.

 My children and I will definitely be adding CKD to our weekly after school activities in the future!